Node-RED IP Camera Integration

 |---|---|---|

-| 2 | Intrusion | target_type (person, car, motorcycle), event_id, status |
+| 2 | Intrusion | targetType (person, car, motorcycle), eventId, status, boundary (area, tripwire — NVR only) |

-| 3 | Face | face.age, face.sex, face.glasses, face.mask |
+| 3 | Face | face.age, face.sex, face.glasses, face.mask (NVR only) |

-| 4 | Counting | target_type, boundary |
+| 4 | Counting | targetType, boundary |

 | 5 | Other | Video metadata and unclassified events |